 Battle Creek Regional Park East is a part of 1,840 acres of forest, prairie and wetlands surrounded by urban development.
 The Park maintains 6 km of groomed classic cross country ski trails, both easy and more difficult.
 No rentals are available.
 Here’s the Battle Creek East winter map.

 Battle Creek West is the other part of the 1,840 acres.
 There’s a separate cross country ski trail system here that’s one of the best in Ramsey County.
-There are almost 15 km of groomed trails altogether, from easy to advanced, included 4 km of lighted trails for night skiing.
+There are 13 km of groomed trails altogether, from easy to advanced.
+7 of those kilometers are rated as difficult, including 3 km of the lighted trails.
 Here’s the Battle Creek West winter map.

 There are ski events here regularly, so you may want to check the calendar before you head out (partnership with Endurance United’s Urban Trail Series).

 Como Golf Course has almost 7 km of groomed cross country ski trails, including a 1.7 km lighted trail for night skiing that’s great for beginners.
 The 5 km loop over hill and dale is more challenging.
-No ski pass is required and rental equipment is available at the Como Park Ski Chalet.
+Rental equipment is available at the Como Park Ski Chalet.
 Here’s the trail map.

-Fort Snelling has great cross country ski trails and snowshoe trails, very convenient to both Minneapolis and St. Paul residents and visitors.
-About 12 miles total, the trails are split between:
+Fort Snelling State Park has great cross country ski trails and snowshoe trails, very convenient to both Minneapolis and Saint Paul residents and visitors.
+With about 12 miles total, the trails are split between:

-- Groomed multi-use for skiing, snowshoeing and winter hiking (skiers only in the tracks)
+- Groomed multi-use for skiing, fat tire biking, snowshoeing and winter hiking (skiers only in the tracks, please)

 - Ungroomed multi-use for skiing, snowshoeing and winter hiking

-Snowshoe rentals are available from the Park Office (which is different than the Visitor Center).
+Snowshoe rentals are available from the Park Office (which is different from the Visitor Center).
 Ski rentals are not available.
-A Minnesota Ski Pass is required.
+Because this is a state park, the DNR’s Minnesota Ski Pass is required, which you can buy at the Park Office.
 Here’s the Fort Snelling winter map.

 Grass Lake (Shoreview)

-The City of St. Paul maintains 3.5 km of groomed cross country ski trails at Highland that are great for beginning and intermediate skiers.
+The City of Saint Paul maintains 3.5 km of groomed cross country ski trails at Highland 9 Golf Course that are great for beginning and intermediate skiers.
 Both classic and skate skiers are welcome.
-No rental equipment is available and no ski pass is needed.
+No rental equipment is available.
 Here’s the trail map.

 Maplewood Nature Center (Maplewood)

-Ah, another place to snowshoe in Ramsey County.
-(There aren’t many!)
 Maplewood Nature Center’s 1.5 mile trail is open to snowshoers and winter hikers in the snowy months.
 You’ll walk through scenic woods and frozen wetlands.
-Snowshoes are available to rent at the Visitor Center.
-You’ll have to pick up your map there, too—no PDF map is available online.
+There are no rentals available.
+Here’s Maplewood’s year-round map.

-You’ll find 7 km of groomed cross country ski trails at Phalen for both classic and skate skiing.
+You’ll find 7 km of groomed cross country ski trails at Phalen Golf Course for both classic and skate skiing.
 The rolling hills and distance make it a nice intermediate loop.
-No rental equipment is available and no ski pass is needed.
+No rental equipment is available.
 Here’s the trail map.

 Tamarack Nature Center (White Bear Township)